Muchiri14/react-bot/README.md

 # Code Challenge: Bot Battlr

-This is a code challenge that entailed developing a web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.
+This is a code challenge that entailed developing a web app that will allow one to browse through a list of robots, view a robot's details, and, enlist a bot into their army.

 ## Instructions